zkoesters/docker-mhserveremu/deploy/kubernetes/examples/README.md

 2b) Create a TLS secret for HTTPS (self‑signed certificate)

-The Docker examples include a helper script and a self‑signed certificate for local development.
-You can reuse those files to create a Kubernetes TLS secret used by all the manifests here.
+A common helper script is provided under `deploy/common/certs` to generate a self‑signed certificate for local development.
+You can use these files to create a Kubernetes TLS secret used by all the manifests here.

 If you need to (re)generate the cert first:
 ```
-cd deploy/docker/compose/certs
+cd deploy/common/certs
 ./generate_certs.sh
 cd -
 ```